 Are you eager to make a difference but not sure where to start?
 Have you already started taking action and need a boost?
 We’re as passionate about creating change as you are, and have the experience and expertise to help you make a real difference!

 HOW IT WORKS

 The Ideas Collective is a collaborative and creative space for you to come up with great ideas that could change the world!
 Over the course of three weekends this summer, 30 students and young people aged 18-25 will join our expert trainers to explore how together we can address global injustice and inequality.

 You will learn about important global issues, brainstorm ideas for change, and develop the skills and strengths you need to create a project that could make a real difference in the world.
 You will create your own individual or group action project that contributes to making a positive social or environmental change.
 It could be almost anything – an event, a website, a product or service, a campaign, a business.

-Interested in taking part next year?
-Contact email@example.com to see how you can get involved.
+Interested in taking part in 2020?
+Contact firstname.lastname@example.org to see how you can get involved.

 AT THE TRAINING...